Home » Central High School » CHS Student Services

 delena.byanski@central301.net

 I completed my undergraduate and graduate degrees in Social Work at Aurora University.
-Afterwards I completed the required supervised hours and passed the exam to become a Licensed Clinical Social Worker (LCSW).
-I began my career working with the homeless population on the west side of Chicago by overseeing two HUD and one state funded programs; however my dream job was to work in the high school setting.
-When I was able to, I went back to school to obtain my professional educators license (PEL) to work in schools and began my new career path at CHS as a School Social Worker.
+Afterwards, I completed the required supervised hours and passed the exam to become a Licensed Clinical Social Worker (LCSW).
+I began my career working with the homeless population on the west side of Chicago by overseeing two HUD and one state funded programs; however, my dream job was to work in the high school setting.
+When I was able, I went back to school to obtain my professional educators license (PEL) to work in schools and began my new career path at CHS as a School Social Worker.
 I love my job and look forward to coming to work each day to support the social/emotional needs and empowerment of our students so they become productive members of the community.
-In my free time I enjoy camping, hiking, kayaking, swimming, hot yoga, inferno pilates, attending music festivals and spending time with my family, friends and pets.
+In my free time, I enjoy camping, hiking, kayaking, swimming, hot yoga, inferno pilates, attending music festivals, and spending time with my family, friends, and pets.

 Cara Bussman, Last Names (Fe – Lep), Dual Credit Students